tarunnsingh/morph-server/README.md

 ### Important Note: As of now, use pip version 9.0.1 for properly installing all the dependencies.

-4. Create a new virtual environment by `py -m venv env`.
-5. Activate the environment by `env\Scripts\activate`.
-6. Install the packages by `pip install -r requirements.txt`
-7. Start the server by `python app.py`.

 ### Note: The Server will run on http://localhost:5000, don't forget to add a proxy of this URL in your client side script.

 ### Contribute